Gavin Floyd: Toronto Blue Jays

 On February 6, 2016, Floyd signed a one-year, $1 million contract with the Toronto Blue Jays.
 Floyd entered spring training in competition for the fifth starter role with Aaron Sanchez, Drew Hutchison, and Jesse Chavez.
-On March 28, it was announced that Sanchez would be the team's fifth starter, and Floyd would begin the season in the bullpen.
+On March 28, it was announced Sanchez would be the team's fifth starter, while Floyd would begin the season in the bullpen.
 Floyd left a game against the White Sox on June 25 with a shoulder injury, and was placed on the 15-day disabled list after the game.
-On June 28, it was determined that he had torn his right lat muscle and would miss 8–12 weeks recovering.
+On June 28, it was determined he had torn his right lat muscle and would miss 8–12 weeks recovering.
 Floyd remained on the disabled list for the rest of the 2016 season.
 He finished the season with a 2–4 record, 4.06 ERA in 28 games, striking out 30 batters in 31 innings pitched.
+He became a free agent following the season.

-On January 5, 2017, Floyd signed a minor league contract with the Blue Jays that included an invitation to spring training.
+On January 5, 2017, Floyd signed a minor league contract with the Blue Jays which included an invitation to spring training.
 He did not appear in any spring training games, and was released on April 5.

 Pitching style

-Floyd throws five pitches, leading with a four-seam fastball at 90–93 mph.
-He also throws a two-seam fastball (90–93), a slider (85–87), a curveball (79–81), and a changeup to left-handed hitters (mid 80s).
-His curve is a favored option with two strikes.
+Floyd threw five pitches, leading with a four-seam fastball at 90–93 mph.
+He also threw a two-seam fastball (90–93), a slider (85–87), a curveball (79–81), and a changeup to left-handed hitters (mid 80s).
+His curve was a favored option with two strikes.